vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/deploy.md

 ## Build Project

-Once you completed the starter stage development of the project locally, you can build the website using the `yarn docs:build` command.
+Once you completed the starter stage development of the project locally, you can build the website using the `pnpm docs:build` command.

 If you are using theme template, the website content will be output to the `.vuepress/dist` under VuePress project folder These files are the final output of VuePress.